nikikana/freebassel.org/README.md

 If you have time, copy the HTML of the news article and paste it below the frontmatter.

+### Adding testimonials

+To add a new notable quote to the homepage, edit the `_data/testimonials.yaml` file, and add a new entry, following this template:

+    - name: NAME
+      affiliation: POSITION, ORGANIZATION
+      quote: "QUOTE"
+      image: IMAGE_URL

+The image should around 75 × 75px, and can be saved locally in the `/assets/images/photos/` directory.

 ### Updating the supporters list

 If you have access to the Freebassel supporters list via Google Docs, you can update it with a script.